Aylmer Hunter-Weston: 1 July 1916

 Across the entire British front, 19 mines had been dug by Royal Engineer tunnelling companies to weaken enemy defences.
 The northernmost mine of 40000 lb of explosives was under the Hawthorn Ridge Redoubt, a front-line fortification west of the village of Beaumont Hamel in the VIII Corps sector.
 Hunter-Weston wished to detonate the mine four hours early, but this was vetoed by the Inspector of Mines at BEF GHQ, who pointed out that the British had a poor record of seizing craters before the Germans got there.
 As a compromise Hunter-Weston was allowed to detonate at 07:20.
 The explosion was filmed by British cinematographer Geoffrey Malins, who was recording the 29th Division attack.
 The other mines were detonated at 7:28 am, two minutes before Zero hour when the infantry advance would begin.
 In many cases, including Hawthorne Ridge, the Germans were able to seize the craters before the British troops crossed No Man's Land.

 The Hawthorne Crater was to be seized by two companies.
 Artillery fire was lifted ten minutes before zero hour so as not to hit them, and field artillery two minutes before.
 In a blunder this was applied across the whole of VIII Corps sector, allowing the Germans ample time to man their parapets.
 Gallipoli veteran Major J.H.Gibbon of 460th Battery wrote to Hunter-Weston to protest that this was unwise, but received no reply.

 On 1 July 1916 it was Hunter-Weston's divisions, attacking in the northern sector between the Ancre and the Serre, that suffered the worst casualties and failed to capture any of their objectives.
 Artillery fire was weaker here and the Germans had the advantage of high ground, whereas in the southern sector the opposite was true, but the decision had been made by senior generals (Haig and Rawlinson) to launch the attack over a wide front.
-His corps suffered 14,581 casualties on the first day.
+His corps suffered 14,581 casualties on the first day, "or around 50 per cent of its strength, a figure greater than any other corps in the Fourth Army".
 Only a few small sections of enemy line were gained, and these had to be abandoned within a day or two.
 Of the three corps which tried a creeping barrage on the day of the attack, only VIII Corps was completely unsuccessful.